PiZissou/Bubo/README.md

 DATE: 2019<br />

 # INSTALL & LOADING
+	/!\ Warning, this project needs externals TAT libraries that might not be included.

-	copy Bubo to [yourCustomPath]
+	- copy Bubo folder  to [yourCustomPath]
-	the commande "fileIn	[yourCustomPath]\Bubo\Mxs\Bubo.ms"  will execute the file.
-This is the loader of the project /!\ Warning, this project needs externals TAT libraries to work Properly
+	- the commande "fileIn	[yourCustomPath]\Bubo\Mxs\Bubo.ms"  will execute the file.
+This is the loader of the project

 # API